Ficool

 Here we go, he thinks as he turns the corner.
 The car follows.

 I need to know for sure.
 He signals and takes the first exit.
-The car follows.
-Spotting a strip mall, he pulls in front of the donut shop, hoping it'd give him a believable alibi.
+The car pulls in behind him.
+Spotting a strip mall, he stops in front of the donut shop, hoping it'd give him a believable alibi.

 "Why are we stopping?"
 Millie asks, sharp tension in her voice.